rgrannell1/kale/README.md

 - Added options to highlight whole-line, — --whole-line — rather than individual matches, which is useful for spotting key-lines in a log-file.

+- uncaught errors are now presented tidily to the user.

 ### License